FAQ A-100

 Die folgenden Hinweise sind nur für Experten vorgesehen !
 Die hier beschriebenen Arbeiten dürfen nur von einem Fachmann durchgeführt werden, der die erforderlichen Sicherheitsbestimmungen kennt und die Einhaltung dieser auch gewährleistet !
 The following notes are intended for experts only !
 Carrying out of works described in these documents is allowed only for authorized personnel who are familiar with all valid safety rules ! |

-Single A-100 modules do not contain power supply and case.
-A standard 19" frame
+Single A-100 modules do not contain a power supply and housing.
+We recommend the

 including a +/-12V power supply should be used to supply the modules and ensure a